 Have additional planned events for guests to partake in, even if they’re casual.

 I think most people know about the idea of doing a larger rehearsal dinner, a welcome party, or a post-wedding brunch, and we love all of those ideas.
 But another idea is to have more casual options for people to join in on if they want to.
-For example, if the groomsmen were planning on floating down the Guadalupe River one day during the wedding weekend or if you knew the bridal party was going to hit up a winery together the day after the wedding, guests could be invited to join in.
+For example, if the groomsmen were planning on floating down the Guadalupe River one day during the wedding weekend or if you knew the bridal party was going to hit up a winery together then you can try this out as the day after the wedding, guests could be invited to join in.
 It doesn’t have to be a formal hosted event, but rather an opportunity for guests to add something into their itinerary to not only enhance their vacation experience, but also get to hang out with other people attending the wedding.

 Personalize your recommendations.